Lalitbaisla12/Leetcode_MCT3_Project_lalit/README.md

 # kaveri and sazil
 create the problem page
 # lalit
-create the sotre and discuss page
+create the sotre and contest page
 # aman
 create the discuss page